Gabau/conc_tracing1/README.md

  - [ ] Record write execution
  - [ ] Store the variables to keep track of in a class to be populated by some form of file
  - [ ] Deal with java arrays (Also a potential shared memory location)
+ - [ ] Resolving virtual functions
+  * Currently working approach has a restriction, the input class is not treated as a subclass.

+ Thread local analysis todo:
+  - [ ] Deal with static case

+ Optimisations:
+  - [ ] Reduce memory usage by using a flyweight

 Problems faced:
  * Instrumentation of Thread -> need to enable retransformable classes + add Can-RetransformClasses to manifest